epowell101/openebs-docs/docs/backup.md

 <h3><a class="anchor" aria-hidden="true" id="To-restore-from-a-schedule"></a>Restore from a schedule</h3>

-Since backups taken are incremental for a schedule, order of restoring data is important.
+Since incremental backups are taken via a schedule, the order of restoring data is important.
 You need to restore data in the order of the backups created.

 For example, below are the available backups for a schedule: